dorianim/modern-mrbs-theme/README.md

   ```php
   $user_can_edit_profile = True;
   ```

+# Compatibility

+There is only one supported MRBS version for the latest version of the theme.
+Older versions won't receive any bugfixes.

+- `v0.3.x` (latest): **MRBS 1.10.0**
+- `v0.2.x`: MRBS 1.9.4

 # PLEASE NOTE
 * This theme is a quick and dirty workaround.
 As MRBS does not have a real theme engine, it simply injects JavaScript which then modifies the page after it is loaded.